ConstantineRate Constantine: Do you like this name?

 Popularity of Constantine

-Constantine is not a popular first name for men but a very popular surname or last name for all people (#6976 out of 88799) (1990 U.S. Census).
+Constantine is not a popular first name for males but a very popular surname or last name for all people (#6976 out of 88799) (2000 U.S. Census).

-Displayed below are the baby name popularity trends of the name Constantine compared with its variant forms and related boy baby names.
-(2012 statistics).
-View the popularity trend for Constantine only.
+Displayed below is the baby names popularity of Constantine name for boys (2012 statistics).
+Compare Constantine with its variant forms and related boy baby names.